brucou/-rxcc-state/README.md

  we get a statechart.
 We made the decision to discard any concurrency mechanism and broadcast
  mechanism for two reasons :

+ - if there are no parallel regions, a statechart is basically a hierarchical state transducer.
+ That already addresses a large class of computations!
  - the statechart concurrency model cannot be extended (violating the open-closed principle).
 We want to give the library user the possibility to choose its own concurrency and messaging semantics (sync/async, deterministic/non-deterministic, queued/unqueued,